-This approach does incur a common challenge in high-dimensional Bayesian model choice---that the space of all permutations is massive, and brute-force enumeration of the space is computationally impractical.
-In the current context, effective exploration of the model space becomes possible, however, once we realize that the vast majority of the permutations will lead to wavelet regression models that ignore the spatial smoothness of the underlying function---i.e., close locations in $\om$ often correspond to similar values in ${\bm f}$.
-As such, we shall focus attention on a subclass of permutations that to various extents preserve smoothness, and design a model space prior supported on this subclass.
-To this end, we appeal to a relationship between recursive dyadic partitioning (RDP) on $\om$ and permutations, and shall consider the collection of permutations induced by RDPs.
-Next we introduce some basic notions regarding RDPs on $\om$, which is then used to construct a prior on permutations.
-In reading the next two subsections, the reader may refer to \ref{fig:RDP} as an example to help understand the notions and notations.
+This Bayesian approach does incur a practical challenge commonly arising in high-dimensional problems---the space of all permutations is so massive that brute-force enumeration over the space is computationally prohibitive.
+In the current context, effective exploration of the model (i.e., permutation) space becomes possible, however, once we realize that the vast majority of the permutations will lead to wavelet regression models that ignore the spatial smoothness of the underlying function---i.e., close locations in $\om$ often correspond to similar values in ${\bm f}$.
+In particular, we can focus attention on a subclass of permutations that to various extents preserve spatial smoothness, and design a model space prior supported on this manageable subclass.
+To this end, we appeal to a relationship between recursive dyadic partitioning (RDP) and permutations, and shall consider the collection of permutations induced by RDPs on $\om$.

+Next we introduce some basic notions regarding RDPs on $\om$, which are then used to construct a prior on permutations.
+In reading the next two subsections, the reader may refer to \ref{fig:RDP} for an illustration of the key notions and notations.